-That’s why it’s not enough to have a spouse/partner who speaks another language.
-It’s hard enough communicating with a loved one using the language you have.
-Why would you add another complexity??
-Are you mad?
+That’s why it’s not enough to simply be in the presence of a spouse/partner who speaks another language.
+It’s hard enough communicating with a loved one using the language in common that you have.
+Why add complexity?

 So the first thing I do — and which I encourage everyone to do — is to learn to be patient.
 When you don’t know a word, don’t panic.
 Breathe in.
 Ask how to say the word.
 Or at very least, write it down so you can look it up later.

 What I often do is say “I’m just writing this word down” and then continue with the conversation.
 Everyone knows I’m learning the language (see Step 2 below) and is surprisingly willing to wait.

 The most important part is to realise what you want to do.
 Then go after it.